bhos-qa/l3-sonarcloud-nigarnajafli/README.md

 ### This repository can create code coverage report.
-See SonarCloud
+See SonarCloud.